Chained (2012 film): Plot

 Bob takes Rabbit to the city with his cab and suggests several victims, but Rabbit declines them all.
 Along the drive, Bob discovers that Rabbit has written the word "help" on the side of the cab.
 Bob then realizes that Rabbit stabbed Angie in a non-lethal spot using his anatomy knowledge.
 He knocks Rabbit unconscious and enters the room where Angie is hiding to kill him.
 Angie manages to cut Bob's Achilles tendon while Rabbit awakens and comes to save her.
 In the following struggle, Rabbit kills Bob and buries him next to his victims.

 With Bob dead, Rabbit tracks down Brad, now living with his new wife Marie and Rabbit's half-brother Colin.
 Brad feigns delight about his survival until Rabbit, whose real name is Tim, confronts him with the fact that Brad had arranged the abduction of him and his mother.
-Through a letter he found, Tim discovered that Bob is Brad's brother, as well as his paternal uncle.
+Through a letter he found, Tim discovered that Bob was Brad's brother, as well as his paternal uncle.
 Brad, who had urged Sarah to take a taxi on the day of the kidnapping, wanted to get rid of his first wife and son.
 Brad responds to this revelation by physically assaulting Tim, and also assaulting Marie when she tries to intervene.
 Tim beats him to death.
 After Tim leaves at Marie's urging, Marie calls the police and says that a burglar killed her husband.

 Tim returns to Bob's house and shuts the garage door.
 As the closing credits roll, the sounds of him entering the house, opening the fridge, cutting paper, walking back into the garage, entering the cab, and reopening the garage door are heard.